top of page

 What is CuRVE?

-The CuRVE is an interactive visualization-based tool that displays the potential local impacts of Colorado River shortages for individual water systems, agricultural districts, tribal communities, and industries across multiple years.
+CuRVE (Colorado River Visualization Environment) is an interactive tool that displays the potential local impacts of Colorado River water shortages on:

 Tools